Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 68,000 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction that occurred on Friday, April 9th.
-The shares were sold at an average price of $312.32, for a total value of $21,237,760.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the stock in a transaction on Wednesday, April 14th.
+The stock was sold at an average price of $304.41, for a total transaction of $20,699,880.00.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Mark Zuckerberg also recently made the following trade(s):